-You can use the LAC Pupil Premium for children that have been back-classed and are now outside of the normal age range for Pupil Premium funding.
+You can use the funding for children that have been back-classed and are now outside of the normal age range for Pupil Premium funding.

-How do I apply for Pupil Premium funding for any pupils on my school roll who are in the care of another local authority?
+How do I apply for funding for any pupils on my school roll who are in the care of another local authority?